uvaai/ml1/30 week3/40 Chinese Room/content.md

 a classic text on the question.

-The main claim Searle makes in this article is that instantiating a computer program is never by itself suffient to produce intentionality, where *intentionality* is the ability of the mind to form representations about something, which is required to understand them.
+The main claim Searle makes in this article is that instantiating a computer program is never by itself sufficient to produce intentionality, where *intentionality* is the ability of the mind to form representations about something, which is required to understand them.
 Simply put, he claims computer programs by themselves can never produce understanding.
 Intentionality can be a